cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* A rich text editor is now enabled for all description fields
 * On new installs where no menus are defined, the theme generates a simple menu rather than listing all pages